-Except when they try to over-extend and becomes something they're not.
+Except when they try to over-extend and become something they're not.

 I was recently told of a college theatre program that offers a BA in Theatre Arts.
 Within their "Performance" concentration, they require students to sign agreements that during the school year, they will only be allowed to audition for the shows within the school itself.
 Any outside auditions would result in dismissal from the program.